How to apply to Ohio State's Medical Scientist Training Program

 Admission to the MSTP can be made through an application process initiated through the American Medical College Applications Service (AMCAS).
 To apply to the program, you should designate The Ohio State University on the electronic AMCAS application and select “Combined Medical Degree/PhD.”
 Later on, you will receive an email from the College of Medicine directing you to the web-based secondary application that also serves as your application to the MSTP and to graduate school.
-Use this helpful tool on the AAMC website to learn more.
+Use this helpful tool (external link) on the AAMC website to learn more.

 AMCAS applications will be accepted starting June 1 until Nov.
 1 of the year prior to anticipated matriculation.
 No applications are accepted by AMCAS after Nov.
 1. The Ohio State University secondary application forms are due 30 days after receipt of the AMCAS application.
 Early application is strongly encouraged, as interview slots fill up quickly.